-The Division of MCH Workforce Development nutrition projects provide long-term graduate education and short-term continuing education.
-This training focuses on leadership in pediatric and maternal nutrition and provides both clinical and public health approaches to working with mothers, infants, children, and youth.
+The Division of MCH Workforce Development nutrition programs provide graduate education, continuing education, and consultation and technical assistance to State Title V agencies and other MCH-related organizations and agencies.
+Training focuses on leadership in pediatric and maternal nutrition and provides both clinical and public health approaches to working with mothers, infants, children, youth, and their families.

-The Maternal and Child Health (MCH) Nutrition Leadership, Education, and Training Program at the University of Tennessee is one of only eight programs in the country for nutrition leadership education and training for the maternal and child population.
+This Health Services and Resource Administration’s Maternal and Child Health Bureau training grant, which funds the University of Tennessee’s MCH Nutrition Leadership Education and Training Program, is a prestigious award, which helps address the need to provide well-trained public health nutrition leaders with special interests in the maternal and child population.
+The MCH Nutrition Leadership Education and Training Program at the University of Tennessee is one of only eight programs in the country for nutrition leadership education and training for the maternal and child population.

 Department of Nutrition